 Developing malaria treatments

+Both compounds are currently in Phase II clinical trials.
+The most advanced, known as KAE609, belongs to a new class of antimalarials known as spiroindolones that work by suppressing protein synthesis in malaria parasites, a novel mechanism of action.
 To eliminate malaria, scientists believe future antimalarials will have to work against both the blood and liver stages of malaria: parasites first infect the liver before moving to red blood cells.
-The second class of compounds discovered by Novartis — known as imidazolopiperazines or IZPs — targets the malaria parasite at both stages.
+The second new compound discovered by Novartis — known as KAF156 — belongs to the imidazolopiperazines or IZPs class.
+It targets the malaria parasite at both stages.

 Discovery and early development of KAE609 and KAF156 were the result of pooled resources and efforts of scientists at the Novartis Institute for Tropical Diseases (NITD) in Singapore, the Genomics Institute of the Novartis Research Foundation and the Scripps Research Institute in La Jolla, California, and the Swiss Tropical and Public Health Institute (Swiss TPH) in Basel.

 In November 2013, Novartis and collaborators announced the discovery of yet another new malaria drug target and a new compound class with potential to prevent, block and treat malaria.